hornos/flock/README.md

     flock-vbox snap /ww sql

+#### Gluster
+Install a common state directory with Gluster:

+    flock play @@ww roles/hpc/gluster --extra-vars="master=ww-01"

+Login to the master node and bootstrap the cluster:

+    /root/gluster_bootstrap

+Finally, mount the common directory (check tune parameters):

+    flock play @@ww roles/hpc/glusterfs
+    flock play @@ww roles/hpc/gtop

+Monitor the cluster:

+    /root/bin/gtop

+Save:

+    flock-vbox snap /ww gluster

-#### Scheduler
+#### HA Scheduler

-In the second step install the Slurm scheduler.
-Generate a munge key for the compute cluster and setup the scheduler services.
-For the standalone version you have to use the `-master` playbook:
+Generate a munge key for the compute cluster and setup the scheduler services:

+TODO: slurmdb start order

-    dd if=/dev/random bs=1 count=1024 > keys/munge.key
+    dd if=/dev/random bs=1 count=4096 > keys/munge.key
-    flock play @core scheduler-master --extra-vars='master=core'
+    flock play @@ww scheduler --extra-vars=\"master=ww-01 backup=ww-02\"

-The basic Slurm setup contains only one compute machine, the controller itself.
+Scheduler authentication relies on NTP and the Munge key, keep it in secret.
+The basic Slurm setup contains only the controller machines.

+Login to the master node and check the queue:

+    sinfo -a

+Verify the queue:

+    srun -N 3 hostname

+Save:

+    flock-vbox snap /ww slurm

+#### Warewulf
 Next, you have to setup the Warewulf cluster subsystem.
 Generate a cluster key.
 The cluster key is used to SSH to the compute nodes:

-    ssh-keygen -b2048 -N "" -f keys/cluster
+    ssh-keygen -b4096 -N "" -f keys/cluster

-#### Warewulf

-Warewulf it:
+TODO: change common chroot directory

+Install Warewulf:

-    flock play @@core warewulf --extra-vars='master=core'
+    flock play @@ww warewulf --extra-vars=\"master=ww-01 backup=ww-02\"

-Create compute VMs:

-     for i in 1 2 ; do flock-vbox create cn-0$i;done
+Save:

+    flock-vbox snap /ww ww

+#### Compute nodes
-Login to the master node and make a child:
+Login to the master node and make a clone:

     pushd /common/warewulf/chroots
     ./cloneos centos-6